Michael-yunfei/website_backup/content/post/tradestructure.md

 ## A Talk from Huang Qifan

 I read a wechat post by the previous Chongqing mayor Huang Qifan from the China Finance 40 Forum.
 Huang was giving a talk on international trade in Fudan University in Shanghai.
-The main theme of his talk is to emphasize how the structure of international trade has changed over the last two decades from <mark style = "background-color:#E1F2F1">trading final goods</mark> to **trading intermediate goods**.
+The main theme of his talk is to emphasize how the structure of international trade has changed over the last two decades from <mark style = "background-color:#E1F2F1">trading final goods</mark> to <mark style = "background-color:#E1F2F1">trading intermediate goods</mark> .

 This talk is worth for me to sit down and write a blog as it summarizes the stylized facts of international trade very well.
 Those stylized facts include: